-Clubhouses are for use by residents of the apartment community and their guests.
-Clubhouses are also used for Apartment Life staff to host programs and activities for members of the community.
-Depending on availability of the facility, leaseholders and registered occupants may be able to reserve the Clubhouses for activities and purposes which do not disrupt the apartment community or maintenance of the facility.
+The Meadow Run Clubhouse is for use by residents of the Arbor Oaks, Meadow Run, Timber Brook, and University Village communities.
+The Clubhouse is also used for Apartment Life staff to host programs and activities for members of the community.
+Depending on availability of the facility, leaseholders and registered additional occupants may be able to reserve the Clubhouses for activities and purposes which do not disrupt the apartment community or maintenance of the facility.
 Clubhouse reservations must be made at least 7 days in advance of the event.
 For more information about Clubhouse reservations, please contact your Residence Director.
-Outside groups are not allowed to reserve the clubhouse unless they are sponsored by an Apartment and Residence Life staff member.